larabrry/sqlalchemy-challenge/README.md

 - For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-## Notes

-I have used the help of github to get the ```strftime()``` function that I used in part 1 and 2 of the assignment.
-Also my mentor Abbass helped me code the x-ticks variable that I've used in formatting the precipitation plot.
-He also helped me turn the start and latest dates into methods.